Randomized Adversarial Style Perturbations for Domain Generalization: Experiments

-To validate our algorithm, we perform various ablation studies, which include the analysis of objective functions and implementation variations.
-All of the experiments were done in ResNet18 on PACS. \paragraph{Attack objectives} RASP selects a target class randomly for augmentation.
-To show that this strategy is a reasonable choice, we test another option for augmentation directions.
-One simple way as a direction for style augmentation is to add perturbation in the direction of increasing the classification loss with respect to the ground truth label, which is referred to as RASP$_\text{GT}$.
-As shown in Table~\ref{tab:multi_abl} (a), such a direction is clearly outperformed by the proposed scheme, which is implemented by minimizing the classification loss with respect to randomly sampled target classes except the ground-truths.
-We argue that this occurs because simply decreasing the score of the ground-truth label leads to a degenerate example, which means that the augmented features are unlikely to reflect the styles of realistic images.
-Table~\ref{tab:multi_abl}(a) show that RASP$_\text{GT}$ improves accuracy on the Sketch domain, which is the most challenging domain, while degrading performance on other domains.
-This fact implies that RASP$_\text{GT}$ produces more challenging but unrealistic styles and the overall performance is degraded. \paragraph{Variations of NFM} Table~\ref{tab:multi_abl}(b) presents the results from the various options related to the NFM modules.
-When Mixup is applied to the styles or features instead of normalized features, classification accuracy significantly drops.
-This is partly because such Mixup strategies fail to benefit from the novel style generation capability of RASP. \paragraph{Attack locations within models} We evaluate the proposed algorithms by applying our style augmentation technique to multiple different levels of the network.
+\paragraph{Attack locations within models} We evaluate the proposed algorithms by applying our style augmentation technique to multiple different layers in the network.
 Table~\ref{tab:layer} demonstrates that the performance of the proposed method varies greatly depending on the location of style augmentation.
-Our algorithm provides a novel perspective on domain generalization in the sense that it attacks the feature statistics (styles) of the intermediate features.
-Table~\ref{tab:layer} clearly shows the importance of feature-level augmentation while the comparison between RGB-level style attacks and CrossGrad~\cite{shankar2018generalizing} shows the importance of style attacks instead of attacks on RGB-level without style disentanglement.
-Note that CrossGrad~\cite{shankar2018generalizing} even requires additional domain labels and domain classifiers.
+Our algorithm provides a novel perspective on domain generalization in the sense that it attacks the feature statistics (styles) of the intermediate features instead of input images.
+Table~\ref{tab:layer} clear shows inferior performance of ASA~\cite{zhong2022adversarial} and RGB-level style attacks in our method, highlighting the importance of feature-level augmentation.
+Also, the comparison between RGB-level style attacks and CrossGrad~\cite{shankar2018generalizing} shows the importance of style attacks with style disentanglement.
+Note that CrossGrad~\cite{shankar2018generalizing} does not disentangle styles but requires domain labels and domain classifiers.

+\paragraph{Attack objectives} RASP randomly selects a target class for augmentation.
+To show the effectiveness of this strategy, we test another option for augmentation directions.
+One simple way is to add perturbation in the direction of decreasing the prediction score of the ground-truth, which is referred to as RASP$_\text{GT}$.
+As shown in Table~\ref{tab:multi_abl}(a), such a direction is clearly outperformed by the proposed scheme.
+We argue that this occurs because simply decreasing the score of the ground-truth label leads to a degenerate example, indicating an unrealistic image caused by untargeted style perturbations.
+RASP$_\text{GT}$ produces more challenging but unrealistic styles.
+Consequently, RASP$_\text{GT}$ improves accuracy on the Sketch domain, which is the most challenging domain while degrading performance on other domains.
+This modified objective of the adversarial attack degrades the overall performance.